nurme-ave/nurme-ave/README.md

 My career shift into tech has been an incredible journey of growth and discovery.
 From writing my first line of code to becoming a certified developer and technical trainer, I've worked from agile startups to established companies like Telia.
 But here's what really drives me: creating websites that don't just look beautiful and perform flawlessly - they also leave a lighter footprint on our planet.

 My coding journey began with Python, where I discovered the joy of problem-solving through programming.
-As my passion for web development grew, I naturally gravitated toward React and Next.js, finding the component-based architecture intuitive and powerful.
+As I dove deeper into web development, Next.js became my go-to framework - it's what I reach for daily to build fast, scalable applications.
+The React-based architecture feels intuitive and powerful, while Next.js adds the performance optimizations and developer experience that make complex projects manageable.
 More recently, I've been exploring Svelte, and I'm genuinely excited about its elegant approach to building reactive interfaces with less complexity.

+Want to see what I've been building?
+Play my Games to experience the interactive projects that shaped my developer journey, or explore my Business Tools where I've created bespoke automation solutions that transform tedious manual processes into streamlined workflows.

 Beyond coding, I'm deeply committed to mentoring the next generation of developers.
-There's something magical about helping someone realize they can reinvent their professional life through code.

-When I step away from the screen, I love exploring scenic routes by bicycle - whether outdoors discovering new paths or indoors following virtual routes across iconic bridges over the Atlantic Ocean at sunset, complete with rolling mist banks, or through real countryside.
-There's something about the rhythm of pedaling that sparks my best ideas.
+When I step away from the screen, I love exploring scenic routes by bicycle - whether outdoors discovering new paths or indoors following virtual routes all over the world.
 You can find my full cycling story and stats here [avenurme.dev](https://www.avenurme.dev/cycling).

 ### Tech Stack
 SvelteKit | React | NextJS | JavaScript | Python | Django | SQL | HTML/CSS | Tailwind | Figma | Git